Ireland landscape

 Exit Rules — Leaving Ireland

-Leaving Ireland for EU countries requires the EU Pet Passport.
+Leaving Ireland for EU countries requires the EU Pet Passport, but this can only be issued if you are an EU resident.
+If you are not an EU resident, an EU Animal Health Certificate is required instead.
 Non-EU destinations need an Animal Health Certificate from a DAFM-authorized vet.

 Helpful Videos